BASED VIRTUAL THERAPY

 I work with long-term, open-ended, short-term, and time-limited clients.
 Often, short-term involves working on a specific issue, while long-term / open-ended work is designed to focus on creating change on a deeper, broader level.

 If you are unsure about how you want to proceed, I usually recommend starting with a minimum of 6 sessions - there’s always room to extend further if you wish.

 AREAS OF INTEREST

-I work with most people and presenting difficulties, but there are a few areas that I have more experience in, and therefore, might be of interest to you.
+While I work with most presenting difficulties, there are a few areas that I have more experience in, and therefore, might be of interest to you.

 BEREAVEMENT / LOSS

 The death of a loved one can often leave us feeling discombobulated, out of sorts, lost, and lonely.
 Everyone grieves in their own way and in their own time.
 You might want space to talk about your thoughts and feelings, or you might want some support while you go through this difficult time.

 My experience of working with bereaved clients from my years at the North London Hospice, as well as working with students in a university setting, has given me valuable experience and insights into the myriad of ways death can leave us feeling.
 You might be grieving the loss of a partner, family member, friend, or family pet.
 I realise loss is not just about bereavement, it might be the loss of a relationship, or job, which can enact the grieving process.

 I utilise the Duel Process Model when working with bereavement, as it gives equal focus to both the grief and the process of rediscovering yourself.
 I take my cue from the client, so I’m open to adapting to what works best for the individual.

 I have a keen interest in working with people who are interested in learning about themselves from the perspective of identity.